basics/nuxt-booster/docs/content/v2/en/directives/v-font.md

 ## Workarounds

-Workarounds are used to work around a bug in the Vue SSR, read more in [Usage](/directives/v-font#usage).
+Workarounds to prevent bugs with default nuxt components and directives, read more in [Usage](/directives/v-font#usage).
 ### Use component

 **<span style="color: red;">Bad</span>**